telostat/reforg/README.md

 > reach the first major version.

 `reforg` is a command line application written in Python(3).
 It reorganizes files under given directories based on a set of regex-powered rules.
+When needed, files can be processed while copying them around.

 There are no specific requirements for the application to run other than `>= Python3.6`.

 ## Installation